IT’S A BEST BUY BECAUSE:

 VALUE IN CLASS

-With its redesign for 2019, the Toyota Avalon gets a more dynamic attitude and several welcome new features without giving up any of its characteristic smooth-riding demeanor and cabin comfort.
-The large-sedan segment might be waning in popularity as buyers turn toward crossover SUVs, but the new Avalon shows just how good a traditional big family sedan can be.
+With its redesign for 2019, the Toyota Avalon got a more dynamic attitude and several welcome new features without giving up any of its characteristic smooth-riding demeanor and cabin comfort.
+The new-for-2020 Avalon TRD ups the ante on the handling front, but the rest of the Avalon lineup is as posh and pleasant as ever.
+The large-sedan segment might be waning in popularity as buyers turn toward crossover SUVs, but the Avalon shows just how good a traditional big family sedan can be.

 |BODY STYLES||4-Door Sedan|